pain relief music

 Sound Design: Soothing strings, restful flute, ambient pads

-The Pain Relief program is designed to lower pain severity.
+The Pain Relief program is specifically designed to alleviate the perception and sensation of pain.

-It is suitable for those with injury, those with on-going medical conditions that cause chronic aches and pains, and will also provide relief from fatigue-related pain such as headaches and muscle stiffness.
+It is suitable for individuals with injuries, ongoing medical conditions leading to chronic aches and pains, and it can also provide relief from fatigue-related pain such as headaches and muscle stiffness.

-For specific details on this program, please read the longer description below.
+For more detailed information about this program, please refer to the extended description below.

 Scientists have known for some time that music can have a measurable effect on acute and chronic pain.